 Rent in a new development

 New developments have hundreds of units to fill, and having them sit on the market means lost revenue for the landlord.
 This makes them prime targets for concessions.
-One or even two months free rent are not uncommon when renting in a new development.
+One or even two months of free rent are not uncommon when renting in a new development.

-If the landlord doesn’t want to offer you a lower rent, ask for a concession (like a free months rent).
+If the landlord doesn’t want to offer you a lower rent, ask for a concession (like a free month of rent).
 If that’s off the table, ask for a gym membership.
 You can also offer a term that is advantageous to the landlord, such as a 2-year lease or a lease ending in summer.
 Just beware that if your lease ends in summer, you’ll likely end up paying more for your next place.
 You can also offer to move in immediately as the landlord probably doesn’t want the apartment sitting vacant.

 Rent during winter/low season

 If you’re interested in the best selection available as well as pleasant apartment viewing weather, late spring and early summer are the best times for apartment hunting.
 But if what you want is the best possible price, winter is the season to score the best apartment deals in NYC.
-The market is slow, and inventory lingers meaning that concessions and offers abound.
-Winter is when you'll find the best selection of no fee apartments as well as free rent concessions.
+The market is slow, and inventory lingers, meaning that concessions and offers abound.
+Winter is when you'll find the best selection of no-fee apartments as well as free rent concessions.